jlabclouds/jlabclouds.github.io/README.md

 ---
 ## After creating or running an Ubuntu VM
+            add code to check os hardware for architecture to be up and running within minutes
 ```bash
 locale  # check for UTF-8
 sudo apt update && sudo apt install locales